hungngocphat01/AboutThisMc/README.md

 # Running
 - Run from the terminal:
     ```bash
-    mcos-about
+    about-this-mc
     ```
 - On the first run, the program will ask you to generate a configuration file.
-- You can read more options in the help document of the program:
+- More command line arguments are available in the help document of the program:
     ```bash
-    mcos-about help
+    about-this-mc help
     ```
-- You can also run it without a terminal (suitable for something like Kpple Menu) by executing:
+- If you want to use it with something like Kpple Menu, execute the following command:
     ```bash
-    mcos-about-noterm
+    about-this-mc &
     ```
-- You can pass arguments to the `mcos-about-noterm` exactly like the regular `mcos-about`, but it will not output to any terminal.
-- In case you ran the `noterm` version of the program and nothing happened, try to run the regular version to see errors output to the terminal if there are any.
+Given that you have already had the configuration files generated.

 # Configuration file
 - Since generating the system info to mimic the macOS style requires root access, so I decided to generate and write the system info to a json file (first run only).
 Upon next launches, the script will read and display the system info stored in the mentioned file.
 As a consequence, you will have to re-configure the program each time you upgrade your hardware or your distro, or else the information will stay the same, but this process is not very time-consuming.